 Parameters for WAT Evaluation

-Experts and evaluators of the Written Ability Tests have claimed that there common parameters where the essay, written by the candidates, is assessed on.
-Some of the parameters that have been mention by experts are as follows:
+Experts and evaluators of the Written Ability Tests have claimed that there are common parameters on which the essay, written by the candidates, is assessed.
+Some of the parameters that have been mentioned by experts are as follows:

 Basic Spelling and Grammer